Homemade rhubarb and ginger gin, tart and refreshing, perfect on ice, with a tonic, or in a cocktail.

 - Spoon over ice cream or custard.

-- Serve with waffles, pancakes, or crepes.
+- Serve with German waffles, pancakes, or creme fraiche crepes.

-- Make a rhubarb crumble.
+- Make a rhubarb apple crumble.
 There will probably not be enough for it for a whole crumble, but you can mix it with fresh chopped rhubarb or with apples, other fruit, or berries.

 How to use rhubarb ginger gin?